Hibernathan1212/drive-tutorial/README.md

 - Added folder filtering with url routes
 - Added incomplete home page
 - Cleaned up database and data fetching patterns
+- Auth with Clerk (though stil development mode)
+- file uploading with uploadthing
+- ownership to files, only can upload to folders you own
+- uploads to right folder